The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 Every little bit helps

 There are at least two things that I take from this story.
-First, we probably shouldn't have to be tricked into sharing our food with people who are hungry, especially when pooling, even scarce resources, can go a long way to helping the needy.
+First, we probably shouldn't have to be tricked into sharing our food with people who are hungry, especially when pooling, even scarce resources, can go a long way to helping those in need.

 World hunger is one of the problems we can do something about, even if we only have a little bit to give, because when we put our little bit with other peoples' little bits, we can, as with the stone soup, feed a lot of hungry people.